 The Japanese particle made is a very common particle in Japanese sentences.
 It usually establishes a sense of limit, be it temporal, spatial or quantitative (quantities).
 In most Japanese texts, the particle made has one or two

 The Japanese particle kara usually marks the elements of a sentence that appear before it.
-If the element is a noun, the particle kara can take on the meaning of “de, da, do”.
-And when the element that accompanies the
+If the element is a noun, the particle kara can take on the meaning of "de, da, do".
+And when the element accompanying the

 Let's learn now how to learn Japanese using Anki step by step!
 Anki is a free tool to learn languages based on the SRS (Spaced Repetition System), aiming to review everything we learn to guarantee more quality in

 We use your data to provide you with a more relevant experience by analyzing and personalizing content and advertisements on our platform and on third-party services.
 By browsing the site, you authorize comoaprenderjapones.net to collect this data and use it for these purposes.